rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudfiles-api.rst

 Cloud Files and SDKs and APIs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When you begin writing your own software to interact with Cloud Files, you may benefit from investing some time to learn about how Cloud Files works in the Cloud Control Panel and how SDKs and APIs are documented at Rackspace.
+When you begin writing your own software to interact with Cloud Files, you might want to learn about how Cloud Files works in the Cloud Control Panel and how SDKs and APIs are documented at Rackspace.